skyfire-xyz/skyfire-solutions-smart-news-crawler-demo/platforms/aws/README.md

 Configure your origin, cache policy, and any required behaviors based on your application architecture.

 2. Create a Lambda@Edge Function
-Lambda@Edge functions must be created in the us-east-1 region.
+Lambda@Edge functions must be created in the N. Virginia (us-east-1) region.
 CloudFront's control plane is hosted exclusively in this region, and all edge function replication begins from here.
-More details here.
+More details [here](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-how-it-works-tutorial.html).

 #### Flow Summary (High-Level)